indramal/Udemy-Clean-Window/README.md

 > [!TIP]
 > This button is **toggle** button, so can hide or show video player control bar and title bar.
-> Keyboard arrow keys can be used to forward and backwards the video and also volume up and down
+> Keyboard arrow keys can be used to forward and backwards the video and also volume up and down.
 > Mouse can be used to Play and Push the video.

 ## Install: